khiemdam/weather-web-app/README.md

 # Weather Web Application

 ### A web application from scratch that allows users to view the temperature, humidity, and wind speed in any city in the world.
 This web app is built utilizing a REST API to make back end calls, and uses HTML, CSS and Javascript for the front end UI/UX.
+Enter the name of a city into the search bar, and the forecast for the day will be displayed!

 ![Website Image](/static/images/webapp-pages.png)